andrewtwin/ansible-role-install_nvidia_cuda/README.md

 ------------

 See Nvidia docs for system requirements.
-Drivers can take up 10Gb+ on some systems.
+Drivers and tool-kit can take up 10Gb+ on some systems.

 Role Variables
 --------------